Needham, Massachusetts: Media

 Boston radio station WEEI (850 AM) transmits from a three-tower site south of the town recycling transfer station.
 Needham has two radio station studio locations, that of Concord-licensed WBNW (1120 AM) located at 144 Gould Street, and Cambridge licensed WNTN (1550 AM) located at 31 Fremont Street, across I-95 from WCVB-TV.

-Needham High School also released several forms of media to its students and members of the town, including its student newspaper The Hilltopper, the students news video broadcast NHSN, and "NHS News from the Hill", which is released by members of the administration.
+Needham High School also releases several forms of media to its students and members of the town, including its student newspaper The Hilltopper, the student news video broadcast NHSN, and "NHS News from the Hill", which is released by members of the administration.